IanBrettell/PhD-thesis/docs/05-somites.md

 ## F0 homozygosity and F1 heterozygosity

-I aligned the high-coverage sequencing data for the F0 *Cab* and *Kaga* lines to the medaka *HdrR* reference (Ensembl release 104, build ASM223467v1) using BWA-MEM2, sorted the aligned .sam files, marked duplicate reads, and merged the paired reads with picard, and indexed the .bam files with Samtools.
+I aligned the high-coverage sequencing data for the F0 *Cab* and *Kaga* lines to the medaka *HdrR* reference (Ensembl release 104, build ASM223467v1) using BWA-MEM2, sorted the aligned .sam files, marked duplicate reads, and merged the paired reads with picard [@Picard2019toolkit], and indexed the .bam files with Samtools.

 To then call variants, I followed the GATK best practices (to the extent they were applicable) with GATK's HaplotypeCaller and GenotypeGVCFs tools, then merged all calls into a single .vcf file with picard.